bumbleflies/bumbleflies.github.io/_i18n/en/checklist.md

 # Preparation
-- Publicise event
+## Facilitator & Host
-  - Determine duration
+   - Set total OS duration
-  - Set date
+   - Set a date
    - Create invitation text
-  - Send out invitations
+   - Send invitations (email, internal, social media)
+   - Define rooms

+##Host
+   - Take care of your physical well-being: drink & (vegan) food
+   - If necessary, signpost toilets
+   - If necessary, attach orientation signs to the entrance door and in the stairwell
+   - Provide flipcharts or whiteboards in rooms for participants
+   - If necessary, equip rooms with pens and Post-Its

+## Facilitator
 - Design rooms
-  - Set duration of time slots
+   - Set the duration of the time slots
-  - Set rooms
    - Assign room names
-  - Visualise marketplace with rooms and time slots
+   - Visualize the marketplace with rooms and time slots
    - Provide material for marketplace creation
-  - Equip rooms with material
+   - Stock rooms with materials
-  - Visualise Open Space principles, the law and appearances
+   - Visualize open space principles, the law and the phenomena
-  - Provide food and drink

-# Implementation
+# Execution

+## Facilitator & Host
-- Receive participants
+- Welcome participants
-  - Greet participants as they arrive and give them orientation
+   - Greet participants when they arrive and give them orientation
-  - Make small talk
+   - Engage in small talk

+## Facilitator
-- Open Space
+- Open open space
-  - Call everyone together
+   - Gather
-  - Conduct check-in
+   - Carry out check-in
    - Explain the theme of the Open Space
-  - Introduce Open Space principles, law and phenomena and explain marketplace
+   - Introduce open space principles, the law and phenomena and explain the marketplace
    - Ask for session documentation
 - Create marketplace
-  - Give time to think about sessions
+   - Allow time for sessions to be considered
-  - Introduce sessions in turn and fill marketplace
+   - Introduce sessions one after the other and fill the marketplace
    - Rearrange sessions if necessary
 - Start sessions
 - Close Open Space
    - Make session documentation visible
    - Allow time to view session documentation
-  - Agree if, and if so which actions are started from the sessions
+   - Agree whether, and if so, which actions will be started from the sessions
    - Carry out check-out
-  - Say goodbye to participants
+   - Say goodbye to the donors

-# Follow-up
+# Postprocessing

+## Facilitator & Host
-- Clean up rooms and market place
+- Clean up rooms and marketplace

+## Facilitator
 - Distribute session documentation